 Even a greater and earlier influence was a popular toy called a take-tombo, or 'bamboo dragonfly.'
 This is simply a propeller on a slender dowel, or shaft, which is placed between the palms and given a spin with a quick slide of the hands.
 This sends the toy aloft.
-The take-tombo can even be found in shops in this day of video games... with some searching; ask in stores selling folk-craft types of souvenirs.
-A small, cheap, almost weightless gift.
-But back when children made toys, not bought them, even the poorest child could find some bamboo scraps and get or borrow some kind of carving knife.
+The take-tombo can even be found in shops in this day of video games... with some searching; ask in stores selling folkcraft-type souvenirs.
+A taketombo makes a small, cheap, almost weightless gift.
+But back when children made their toys, rather than buying them, even the poorest child could find some bamboo scraps and get or borrow some kind of carving knife.
 Each child naturally wanted to make a take-tombo that went higher and flew longer than the others, and children got a feel for how to make them that way: they learned the relationships between propeller pitch, size and speed to good flight characteristics.
-A Wright-type approach would not make a successful take-tombo, and it was not many years before fledgling aircraft designers realized what every Japanese child knew from way back, that propulsion efficiency came from shorter, faster turning blades.
+A Wright-type approach would not make a successful take-tombo, and it didn't take many years for fledgling aircraft designers to realize what every Japanese child knew from way back: that propulsion efficiency came from shorter, faster turning blades.
 Ninomiya applied these lessons to his propulsion design for a model aircraft.

 Ninomiya was working on a taxiing system for his model for takeoffs and landings.
 In 1888, at 22 years of age, he saw a bicycle for the first time, and one ride convinced him that two wheels would not work.
 His sketches for the principle of a tricycle landing gear included his drawing of a real child's tricycle.